-There are some magical, once-in-a-lifetime moments that happen at comic conventions - and many of those are some can't-miss panels with creators, celebrities, and fans.
+There are some magical, once-in-a-lifetime moments that happen at comic conventions - and many of those are can't-miss panels with creators, celebrities, and fans.
 Popverse knows that, and since our launch in May 2022 we've been bringing you those big moments - and in many cases, filming them.

 Sounds easy?
 It's because it is.
 But sometimes there's bumps along the road - technical problems that get in the way of you watching what you want when you want.
 So we've assembled this FAQ for streaming convention panels from the Popverse website.
-We update this routinely, collecting the most common issues and providing solutions that have worked and will work in your situation.
+We update this guide routinely, collecting the most common issues and providing solutions that have worked and will work in your situation.

 Here is a sample of our video streaming, so you can test BEFORE your favorite panel begins if your software and hardware is optimized.
 If you can't watch this, read the FAQ below on working out your issues to ensure an ideal experience.